kontent-ai/java-packages/sample-app-android/README.md

 The decision logic is stored in `BaseActivity.java#onCreate` method.

-If you want to then use the Appetize you can create an Appetize iframe and provide `KontentProjectId` (and `KontentPreviewApiKey` if you what to use unpublished content) like this:
+If you want to use the Appetize you can create an Appetize iframe and provide `KontentProjectId` (and `KontentPreviewApiKey` if you want to use unpublished content) like this:

 ```js
   const queryParams = new URLSearchParams(window.location.search);